sage-code/eve/manual/composite.md

 ```

 **matrix elements**
-@Matrix elements can be addressed by subscript starting from 1:
+Matrix elements can be addressed by subscript starting from 1:

 ```
 var_name[1,1];   -- is the first element of the matrix.